 In any business, it's vital to keep staff happy to avoid staff turnover and to build a strong team.
 The hospitality industry can at times be particularly stressful - and building a great kitchen team is never easy!

-We've spoken to five experienced chefs - here's their advice on keeping staff happy!
+We've spoken to six experienced chefs - here's their advice on keeping staff happy!

 Matthew Krueger – Director and Executive Chef of iChef